 Patients with stroke or TIA who smoke should be advised to stop and assisted to quit in line with existing guidelines, such as Supporting smoking cessation: a guide for health professionals.
 (RACGP 2019)

 Alcohol

-People with stroke or TIA should be advised to avoid excessive alcohol consumption (no more than 10 standard drinks per week and no more than 4 standard drinks on any one day) in line with the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
+People with stroke or TIA should be advised to avoid excessive alcohol consumption (>4 standard drinks per day) in line with the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
 (NHMRC 2020)

 Chapter 5 of 8: Rehabilitation